drhsqlite/fossil-mirror/www/rebaseharm.md

 >
-_"The opposing point of view is that the commit history is the **story of how your project was made.** You wouldn\'t publish the first draft of a book, and the manual for how to maintain your software deserves careful editing.
-This is the camp that uses tools like rebase and filter-branch to tell the story in the way that’s best for future readers."_
+_"The opposing point of view is that the commit history is the **story of how your project was made.** You wouldn't publish the first draft of a book, and the manual for how to maintain your software deserves careful editing.
+This is the camp that uses tools like rebase and filter-branch to tell the story in the way that's best for future readers."_

 The problem with this counter-argument is that it assumes you must change history in order to enhance readability.